haruto2001/dotfiles/README.md

 - `.zshrc`: This is read in the case of the login shell or interactive shells.

+- `install_for_mac.sh`: This is a script for the installation of various tools in MacOS.

-- `install.sh`: This is a script for the installation of various tools.
+- `install_for_ubuntu.sh`: This is a script for the installation of various tools in Ubuntu.

+- `link_for_bash.sh`: This is a script to create symbolic links in Bash to the `$HOME` directory of various configuration files.

-- `link.sh`: This is a script to create symbolic links to the `$HOME` directory of various configuration files.
+- `link_for_zsh.sh`: This is a script to create symbolic links in Zsh to the `$HOME` directory of various configuration files.

 - `setup.sh`: This is a script to install tools and create symbolic links.

 ## Installation

+>**Note**
+>This is only for MacOS and Ubuntu Linux.
+Please note that using it on other OS or distributions may destroy the environment.

 Run this: